ory/hydra/README.md

 ## Benchmarks

 Our continuous integration runs a collection of benchmarks against ORY Hydra.
-You can find the results in [./BENCHMARKS.md](BENCHMARKS.md).
+You can find the results [here](https://www.ory.sh/docs/guides/latest/performance/1-hydra).

 ## Telemetry